TamaraJoniec/tech-and-beyond/public/content/blog/html-forms-best-practices.md

 <div id="password-requirements" class="helper-text">Password must be at least 8 characters</div>
 ```

-If your form needs some extra help for users with disabilities, don’t skip ARIA attributes.
-They’re there to make your form accessible to everyone—so give them the love they deserve.
+If your form needs some extra help for users with disabilities, don't skip ARIA attributes.
+They're there to make your form accessible to everyone—so give them the love they deserve.

 ---